OSDC-Code-Maven/osdc-2023-03-azrieli/README.md

 * Dead-line: 2023.03.14 midnight.

+## Session 2: Finding projects, git workflows, ci, yaml

-## Session 2 2023.03.16 12:15-14:30
+2023.03.16 12:15-14:30

-* Go over all the PRs people opened and the Issue I opened
+* Go over all the PRs people opened and the Issue I opened on our GitHub repository.
     * Fix issue in PR instead of opening new one (show it)
-    * Mentioning commits in issues and issues in commit
+    * Mentioning commits in issues and issues in commits.
 * Blogging: linking, more details!

 * Ask to get the Video timestamping earlier.